stevensotelo/aeps_platform_docs/docs/source/web-administrator.rst

 In order to users can take advantage of this guide, we explain what should be the *step by step* to configure the platform.

+1. **Install**: You have to install the website in order to create the first user.

-1. **Manage user**: You should create all users which are available to work in the platform.
+2. **Manage user**: You should create all users which are available to work in the platform.
 Users can sigin in the website in order to configure parameters and see dashboards about information.

-2. **Configure forms**: Once users have been created, you should create the forms.
+3. **Configure forms**: Once users have been created, you should create the forms.
 A form is the structure how the data will be organized.
    You can import *XLS Form* or *Create a new form*, both have their implications that you will see in the next chapters.

-3. **Setup additional parameters**: Additional parameters are some global configurations which affects reports.
+4. **Setup additional parameters**: Additional parameters are some global configurations which affects reports.

-4. **Visualize dashboards**: Depending of the platform selected to visualize information, Some dashboards have been design to display information about *crop performance* and *collect performance*.
+5. **Visualize dashboards**: Depending of the platform selected to visualize information, Some dashboards have been design to display information about *crop performance* and *collect performance*.